grahamford77/table-tennis/README.md

-# Graham's Table Tennis Tournament Registration System
+# Rightmove Table Tennis Portal Registration System

 A comprehensive Spring Boot web application for managing table tennis tournament registrations with a professional teal and white design.